 TGax Editor: Please modify the 1st paragraph of this section as follows (from 802.11-2016 spec):

-The HT Control field is always present in a Control Wrapper frame and is present in QoS Data and Management frames as determined by the +HTC/Order subfield of the Frame Control field as defined in 9.2.4.1.10.
+The HT Control field is always present in a Control Wrapper frame and is present in QoS Data, QoS Null and Management frames as determined by the +HTC/Order subfield of the Frame Control field as defined in 9.2.4.1.10 (+HTC/Order subfield).

 Remove Figure 9-8 (HT Control field).